Transatlantic crossing: Rafts

 In 1956, Henri Beaudout crossed the Atlantic from West to East, from Halifax to Falmouth, on a raft of wood and rope, L'Égaré II, in 88 days.

 In 1970, Thor Heyerdahl crossed the Atlantic in Ra II, a papyrus raft built to an Ancient Egyptian design.
 This voyage followed an unsuccessful attempt the previous year in his first raft, Ra I.

 In 1988, the junk raft, Son of Town Hall, crossed the North Atlantic Ocean.

 In 2011, Anthony Smith and the Antiki crossed the Atlantic.

-Rowing and paddling
+By oar

+On July 10, 1980, Gérard d'Aboville became the first sailor to row solo across the Atlantic Ocean in a west-east direction.

 On 13 June 2003, French rower Maud Fontenoy started an eastward crossing of the Atlantic from Saint-Pierre-et-Miquelon.
 She reached A Coruña in Spain on 10 October, becoming the first woman to accomplish this feat.

 In 2005, the Vivaldi Atlantic 4 broke the previous rowing record of 55 days and setting a new record of 39 days.

 On 26 October 2010, Polish sexagenarian Aleksander Doba was the first recorded individual to complete a non-stop transatlantic crossing by kayak.
 He departed Dakar, Senegal and arrived in Brazil 99 days later.